p3r/dbgrandi.github.io/source/posts/good_great_10x.markdown

 Many have written supporting or denying the existence of the 10x programmer.
 I’m squarely in the ‘they do exist’ camp, but perhaps not in the traditional sense.

-I recently came across (where was this!!!) a mention that *“the 10x programmer is one who makes the 5 closest programmers twice as effective.”*
+> How to be a 10x engineer: help ten other engineers be twice as good. - [Peter Seibel](https://twitter.com/peterseibel/status/512615519934230528)

 My view of the 10x programmer is that it's not about writing 10x more code.
 We don't get paid to write lines of code any more than a mathematician gets paid to write variables in LateX documents.
 We both get paid to solve problems.
 Code is a side effect of solving problems.